Steamed clams recipe in white wine with butter and garlic have a heavenly aroma and plenty of flavor. Make this recipe tonight in under 30 minutes!

-While this may be the first clams recipe I have ever posted here, I’m no stranger to seafood in general!
+While this may be the first steamed clams recipe I have ever posted here, I’m no stranger to seafood in general!

 If you wanted, you could include this popular shellfish in my low country boil.
 Otherwise, check out this Cajun Jambalaya Pasta or my creamy lobster mac and cheese.